Jay Inslee: Early life, education, and legal career

 Jay Robert Inslee was born February 9, 1951, in Seattle, Washington, the oldest of three sons of Adele A. (née Brown; d.
 2007) and Frank E. Inslee (1926–2014).
-His mother worked as a sales clerk at Sears.
-His father was a well-known high school counselor and football coach, teaching at Tenino High School, Garfield High School and Chief Sealth High School.
-Frank Inslee later became the athletic director for Seattle Public Schools.
 Inslee is a fifth-generation Washingtonian.
 Inslee describes his family as being of English and Welsh descent.

 Inslee attended Seattle's Ingraham High School, where he was an honor-roll student and star athlete, graduating in 1969.
 He played center on his high school basketball team and was also the starting quarterback on his football team.

 Inslee's interest in environmental issues originated at an early age, with his parents leading groups of high school students on trips cleaning Mount Rainier.
 He met his future wife, Trudi Tindall, at Ingraham during his sophomore year.
 Graduating at the height of the Vietnam War, Inslee received student deferments from the draft.

 Inslee began college at Stanford University, where he initially intended on studying medicine.
 After a year, he was forced to drop out because he was unable to get a scholarship.
 He returned home and, living in his parents' basement, attended the University of Washington.
 He received a Bachelor of Arts with a major in economics in 1973.
 He then attended the Willamette University College of Law in Salem, Oregon, receiving a Juris Doctor in 1976.

 Inslee and his wife were married on August 27, 1972, and have three sons: Jack, Connor, and Joseph.
 After Inslee finished law school, they moved to Selah, a suburb of Yakima.
 Inslee joined the law firm Peters, Schmalz, Leadon & Fowler, working as a city prosecutor.
 He practiced in Selah for 10 years.
 He first became politically active in 1985, while advocating for the construction of a new high school.
 The experience sparked Inslee's interest in politics, emboldening him to run for political office.